dotnet/csharplang/proposals/low-level-struct-improvements.md

 ```

 ### Why isn't assignability to ref field a scope?
 It may seem attractive to think of the ability to assign to a `ref` field as just another scope concept instead of an orthogonal concept.
 Essentially *assignable to field* as an escape scope between *heap* and *calling method*.
-This falls a part though when looking at practical examples.
+This falls apart though when looking at practical examples.
 Consider for example the following:

 ```c#
 void M(ref int parameter)